SJSU272Lab/coursify/README.md

 The courses suggested above are not only static but, you can arranage them as you like and coursify will work in the background analysing them.
 Courses that don't satisfy pre-req or co-req conditions, they automagically change color to red, thus gaining user attention.

 ## User Stories:
-As a student I want to provide feedback about a course that I took under a Professor, so that my experience can be shared.
+As a student I want to provide feedback about a course that I took under a Professor, so that my experience can be shared.<br/>
-As a student I want to create a course plan so that I can finish my graduation program.
+As a student I want to create a course plan so that I can finish my graduation program.<br/>
 As a suggestive web app I want to take inputs so that I can create and suggest a course plan on basis of that.

 ## Project Deliverables: